G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Abstract

 \section{Abstract}

 { Let $X$ be any $\bQ$-Fano variety and $\Aut(X)_0$ be the identity component of the automorphism group of $X$.
-Let $\bG$ denote a connected reductive subgroup of $\Aut(X)_0$.
-We prove that if $X$ is $\bG$-uniformly K-stable, then it admits a K\"{a}hler-Einstein metric.
-The converse of this result holds true if $\bG$ contains a maximal torus of $\Aut(X)_0$.
-These results give versions of Yau-Tian-Donaldson conjecture for arbitrary singular Fano varieties.
-A key new ingredient is a valuative criterion for the $\bG$-uniform K-stability. }
+Let $\bG$ be a connected reductive subgroup of $\Aut(X)_0$ that contains a maximal torus of $\Aut(X)_0$.
+We prove that $X$ admits a K\"{a}hler-Einstein metric if and only if $X$ is $\bG$-uniformly K-stable.
+This proves a version of Yau-Tian-Donaldson conjecture for arbitrary singular Fano varieties.
+A key new ingredient is a valuative criterion for $\bG$-uniform K-stability. }